-- 1.1 The authority to accept gifts to the System or to any of the component institutions is vested in the Board. - 1.2 Recommendations for the acceptance of gifts showing details as to value, form, stipulations regarding use, and provisions for custody and disbursement of funds shall be transmitted by the chief administrative officer to the Office of the Chancellor and by that office, with recommendations, to the Board. - 1.3 The authority to accept gifts to a component institution is delegated to the chief administrative officer when the gift is to a fund, foundation, or enterprise already approved by the Board or is a continuation of a series which has been previously approved by the Board.
-Each chief administra-Annald tive officer is empowered to accept cash gifts (except endowments) to a component institution of the System in the amount (XRV of \$25,000 or less and gifts in kind having a value of \$25,000 or less, within the policies of the Board and Legislature governing the acceptability of gifts, and to deposit such gifts to the appropriate accounts.
-All gifts (except those described in Subsection 1.4 below) shall be reported by the dockets of each component institution as prescribed by the Board. - 1.4 A quarterly report of all such gifts of \$25,000 or less showing name and address of donor, amount of cash gift or value of gift in kind, purpose, and date of the gift shall be filed with the Board within thirty (30) days after August 31, November 30, February 28, and May 31 of each year.
-Such reports will summarize gifts of \$2,500 or less showing only total dollars and number of gifts. - 1.5 Except as provided in the preceding sections, no member of the staff of any institution has the authority to accept gifts of money to the System or to any of its component institutions.
-Gifts to the component institutions of books or other objects of very small value and very obvious propriety, without conditions attached, may be accepted by individual members of the staffs provided these gifts are reported to the Board.
+- 1.332 A permanent register of Memorial Gifts shall be maintained at each component institution to record gifts, or where the gift or donation is not specifically directed to a component, the register shall be maintained by System Administration. - 1.4 Except as provided in other subsections of this Section, the authority to accept gifts to a component institution is delegated to the chief administrative officer when the gift is to a fund, foundation, or enterprise already approved by the Board or is a continuation of a series which has been previously approved by the Board.
+Each chief administrative officer, or a designee specified in writing, is empowered to accept cash gifts (except endowments) to a component institution of the System in the amount of \$25,000 or less and gifts in kind having a value of \$25,000 or less, within the policies of the Board and Legislature governing the acceptability of gifts, and to deposit such gifts to the appropriate accounts.
+All gifts (except those described in Subsection 1.5 below) shall be reported by the dockets of each component institution as prescribed by the Board. - 1.5 A quarterly report of all such gifts of \$25,000 or less showing name and address of donor, amount of cash gift or value of gift in kind, purpose, and date of the gift shall be filed with the Board within thirty (30) days after August 31, November 30, February 28, and May 31 of each year.
+Such reports will summarize gifts of \$2,500 or less showing only total dollars and number of gifts. - 1.6 Except as provided in this Section and the preceding Sections, no member of the staff of any institution has the authority to accept gifts to the System or to any of its component institutions.
+Gifts to the component institutions of books or other objects of very small value and very obvious propriety, without conditions attached, may be accepted by individual members of the staffs provided these gifts are reported to the Board as specified in Subsections 1.4 or 1.5 as appropriate.

-- 1.6 Neither the System nor any of its component institutions will accept a gift for the benefit of any designated student unless the donor is exempt from Federal Income Taxes as defined by the Commissioner of Internal Revenue. - 1.7 The acceptance of gifts of real property is prohibited without prior express approval of the Legislature except for establishing scholarships, professorships, or other trusts for educational purposes, provided that such property will not thereafter require legislative appropriations for operation, maintenance, repair, or construction of buildings.
-(Current Appropriation Bill) - Sec.
-2. Acceptance of Small Gifts. -- The Board welcomes contributions, both large and small, in aid of the educational purposes of its various component institutions.
-Because of the high, and mounting, costs involved in the continued maintenance and servicing of individual accounts, practicality requires the establishment of policies with respect to the acceptance of gifts made for the establishment of permanent endowment funds.
-Accordingly, the following guidelines are hereby adopted with respect to the establishment hereafter of permanent endowment funds:
+- Due to the inefficiencies and high costs associated with separately tailoring investment management programs for gifts that are investment-restricted, not-withstanding any other provision of this Chapter, a gift subject to investment restrictions shall be referred to the System Director of Development who shall review the terms of the gift instrument with the Office of Asset Management and the Office of General Counsel prior to acceptance of the gift and/or prior to its recommendation for acceptance by the U. T. Board of Regents. - 1.8 Neither the System nor any of its component institutions will accept a gift for the benefit of any designated student unless the donor is exempt from Federal Income Taxes as defined by the Commissioner of Internal Revenue. - The acceptance of gifts of real property is prohibited without prior express approval of the Legislature except for establishing scholarships, professorships, or other trusts for educational purposes, provided that such property will not thereafter require legislative appropriations for operation, maintenance, repair, or construction of buildings (Current Appropriations Bill).
+Acceptance of all gifts of real estate shall be subject to the U. T. System Trust Fund Real Estate Policy Statement.